As mentioned in the information sent out already, we are asking children to come into school in their PE kits on the days that they have PE lessons.

 We are lucky enough to be a member of the West Leeds School Sports Partnership.
-On their website check out the ‘Related Files’ section for various ideas and suggestions of Physical Education and Activities that can be completed at home.
+On their website check out the Club Links section for ideas of activities to enjoy out of school to keep active.
 Also, follow their twitter feed @WestLeedsSSP for further information!

 Our partners at Leeds Rhinos Foundation are making videos with ideas for activities to try at home.
 Give them a try and keep active!